agencia-e-plus/vtex-io-intelisense/README.md

 This extension also provides the following setting:

 - `vtexiointellisense.unusedBlocks`: if set to `true` will show a warning of `unused block` when a block its not used.
-Default value is `true`
+Default value is `false`
 - `vtexiointellisense.duplicatedBlocks`: if set to `true` will show a warning of `duplicated blocks` when a block id its duplicated.
-Default value is `true`
+Default value is `false`
+- `vtexiointellisense.suggestions`: if set to `true` will suggest all blocks declared in `children` and `blocks` props.
+Default value is `false`

 ![deprecated](https://img.shields.io/badge/depracated-red)

 - `vtexiointellisense.allowsUnusedBlocks`: if set to `false` all unused blocks will show a warning of `unused block`.
 Default value is `true`

 ## Release Notes